NativeScript/sample-android-background-services/README.md

 # Notifications Scheduler

-> Important: In order to use the custom `com.pip3r4o.android.app.IntentService` implementation, you need to install the **nativescript-android-utils** package as a plugin in your application.
+> **IMPORTANT**: In order to use the custom `com.pip3r4o.android.app.IntentService` implementation, you need to install the **nativescript-android-utils** package as a plugin in your application.

+---

 To see an iOS version of this sample please check - https://github.com/NativeScript/sample-ios-background-execution